IS492-SP26/assignment-3-building-multi-agent-systems-fitz-s/README.md

 ```

 This works without any API keys, internet, or config — replays cached real session data.
 Use this first to verify the system runs.

+But for full run TAVILY_API_KEY is stored locally in macos, so it will fallback to websearch

 ## Full install (for live runs)